bharatv03/petshop-be/README.md

     php artisan db:seed

-6. The below command will let your login procedure work smoothly

-    php artisan jwt:secret

-7. The command below will start the server on local machine
+6. The command below will start the server on local machine

     php artisan serve

-8. After running the server command your URL will be active with below URL:
+7. After running the server command your URL will be active with below URL:

     https://localhost:8000